tc39/proposal-record-tuple/README.md

 ## Why introduce new syntax?
 Why not just introduce the Record and Tuple globals?

-There are two reasons why we think that the proposed syntax has significant value.

-First, this proposal is not the first attempt to introduce immutable data structures to JavaScript.
-There are many userland libraries (for example: immer, Immutable.js) that implement immutable data structures without additional syntax.
-The intent of this proposal is not to provide a "standard" alternative to those userland libraries, but instead to provide well rounded **value types** that are easier to use and solve existing use cases.

-Second, the proposed syntax significantly improves the ergonomics of using `Record` and `Tuple` in code.
+The proposed syntax significantly improves the ergonomics of using `Record` and `Tuple` in code.
 For example:

 ```js
 // with the proposed syntax